hemalchevli/Tips-and-tricks/README.md

  - If approval from client is needed for one or two extra part, just add it.
 It can be removed later.
 Don't keep waiting for approval.

  - Check and double __check RX TX pins connections__ between two components in schematics.
- - Add net labels on important connections, evein if its a short wire on schematic.
+ - Add net labels on important connections, even if its a short wire on schematic.
- - Add test points, must for all power rails, on power control signals, on interfaces of rarely programables chips(eg memory).
+ - Add test points, must for all power rails, on power control signals, on interfaces of rarely programmables chips(eg memory).
  -  Place components in the schematic close to the pins where they should be located on PCB
- - Generate PDF of the compeleted schematic.
+ - Generate PDF of the completed schematic.
  - Refer this: https://electronics.stackexchange.com/questions/28251/rules-and-guidelines-for-drawing-good-schematics
- - Simulate parts of the circuit if needed using LTspice
+ - Simulate parts of the circuit if needed using your favorite simulation software

 # Placement